-This plan examines potential risks and issues that could cause disruption to the exams process at Telford Langley School.
-By outlining actions/procedures to be invoked in case of disruption it is intended to mitigate the impact these disruptions have on our exam process.
+This plan examines potential risks and issues that could cause disruption to the examination/ assessment process at Telford Langley School.
+By outlining actions/procedures to be invoked in case of disruption it is intended to mitigate the impact these disruptions have on our processes.

-Alongside internal processes, this plan is informed by the OFQUAL Exam System Contingency Plan: England, Wales and Northern Ireland which provides guidance in the publication what schools and colleges and other centres should do if exams or other assessments are seriously disrupted and the JCQ Joint contingency plan in the event of widespread disruption to the examination system in England, Wales and Northern Ireland.
+Alongside internal processes, this plan is informed by the OFQUAL Exam System Contingency Plan: England, Wales and Northern Ireland which provides guidance in the publication what schools and colleges and other centres should do if exams or other assessments are seriously disrupted and the JCQ Joint contingency plan in the event of widespread disruption to the examination system in England, Wales and Northern Ireland and the JCQ document Preparing for disruption to examinations.
+(Effective from 1 September 2024)

-This plan also confirms The Telford Langley School is compliance with the JCQ General Regulations for Approved Centre (section 5.3) that the centre has in place
+This plan also confirms The Telford Langley School's compliance with the JCQ General Regulations for Approved Centre (section 5.3) that the centre has in place for inspection that must be reviewed and updated annually: